LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.364.0
+*Released*: 31 August 2023
+- Issue 47376: User Detail Modal - add className to be able to distinguish modal from others
+- Issue 47197: Add 'Cancel' button on the group management and permissions pages

 ### version 2.363.0
 *Released*: 30 August 2023
 - protect against missing displayColumns